gvwilson/sdxjs/src/debugger/index.md

 this approach becomes very complicated when we have deeply-nested calls to `exec`, which will happen with loops and conditionals.

-A better alternative is to use an <span i="exception!for control flow">exception for control flow</span>.
+A better alternative is to use an [% i "exception!for control flow" %]exception for control flow[% /i %].
 We can define our own kind of exception as an empty class: it doesn't need any data because we are only using it to get a typed object: